nuodb/node-nuodb/_docs/1.getting-started/data-types.md

 * Time should be represented with an Epoch Date
 * Date should be represented with hours, minutes, seconds, set to zero.

-> NuoDB supports timestamps with 9 digits of precision (nanoseconds), but Javascript only supports
+> NuoDB supports timestamps with 9 digits of precision (nanoseconds), but ECMAScript only supports
 > 3 digits of precision (milliseconds).
 Bear this in mind when reading values from NuoDB with Node.js
 > based applications.

-## SQL to Javascript Mapping
+## SQL to ECMAScript Mapping

 #### Null Types